BlueDogg08/MeteoBot/README.md

 A telegram bot programmed in python 🐍 that uses OpenWeatherMap ⛅ and BingMaps 🗺️ api.
 The first is used to obtain weather information such as temperature, humidity, wind speed and general weather conditions (translatable into 6 languages that can be changed from the settings).
 BingMaps offers a free service of satellite photographs, which are processed and sent via chat to the user who requests any place in the world.

-⚠️ **Attention: Bing Maps Deprecation Warning!**

-This project uses **Bing Maps APIs**, which may become **deprecated** in the future.
-Microsoft has transitioned to **Azure Maps**, which is likely to replace Bing Maps entirely.

-🔗 We recommend migrating to [Azure Maps](https://azure.com/maps) to ensure the continued functionality of this project.
-💡 **Note**: Azure Maps is a paid service.
-Please check the [official documentation](https://learn.microsoft.com/en-us/azure/azure-maps/) for pricing and usage details.

 ## Api creation 🔑

 Register on the OpenWeatherMap [website](https://home.openweathermap.org/users/sign_in)👤 and access the Api Keys 🔑 [page](https://home.openweathermap.org/api_keys).